 Divorce and the Family Home

-One of the main issues that needs to be decided in a divorce is what to do with the family home.
+One of the main issues that often needs to be decided in a divorce is what to do with the family home.
 Here is an overview of the most common approaches:

 Sell the Home.
 It is very common to sell a home as part of a divorce.
 This is the simplest and easiest approach, although it may not necessarily meet your family’s interests as well as some of the other options, particularly if children are involved.